 Many weevil pollinated palms are an important source of food, goods and building materials (e.g., Acrocomia, Cocos, Euterpe, Oenocarpus, Phytelephas, Syagrus; Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019; Bezerra et al 2020; Carreño-Barrera et al 2021; Auffray et al. unpublished).
-In tropical and subtropical regions, wild fruits and leaves of Annonaceae (e.g., Annona senegalensis), Clusiaceae (e.g., Pentadesma butyracea) and Fabaceae (e.g., Piliostigma reticulatum) for which pollination by weevils is indicated based on PNC are commonly consumed by local populations or have a cosmetic or medical use (e.g., Babajide et al. 2008; Traoré et al. 2011; Dao et al. unpublished).
+In tropical and subtropical regions, wild fruits and leaves of Annonaceae (e.g., Annona senegalensis), Clusiaceae (e.g., Pentadesma butyracea) and Fabaceae (e.g., Piliostigma reticulatum) for which pollination by weevils is indicated based on PNC are commonly consumed by local populations or have a cosmetic or medical use (e.g., Babajide et al. 2008; Traoré et al. 2011; Dao et al. 2023).
 In cycad lineages primarily pollinated by weevils (Toon et al. 2020), the high ornamental and subsequent economic value of many cycad species has also led to over-collection (Mankga & Yessoufou 2017).
 In these groups, reproductive failure, among habitat loss and medicinal use, has been identified as one of the main drivers of population decline, highlighting the importance of detailed investigations of their pollination ecology.
-More generally, while plant-weevil BSPM probably emerged to balance pollination constraints in tropical biomes, it is also a risky evolutionary path if the specialized pollinators become rare or extinct.
+More generally, while plant-weevil BSPM probably emerged to balance some pollination constraints in tropical biomes, it is also a risky evolutionary path if the specialized pollinators become rare or extinct.
 Yet too little is known about the impact of pollinator population dynamics on the reproductive success and long-term survival of the plants involved (Toon et al. 2020).

 4. Oversights and estimates of global richness

-4.1 The inconspicuousness of plant-weevils pollination relationships
+4.1 The inconspicuousness of plant-weevils pollination interactions

-One may wonder why such widespread mutualistic relationships have taken so long to be described and recognized.
+One may wonder why such widespread mutualistic interactions have taken so long to be described and recognized.
 Pollination ecology is a dynamic discipline and pollination syndromes have been explored for a significant range of tropical flora (Momose et al. 1998; Schleuning et al. 2012; Vizentin-Bugoni et al. 2018), several causes may be invoked for the delays in description of plant-weevil BSPM systems.

 First, it can be explained by common misconceptions about plant and weevil biology.
 For example, in the cycad/molytine and palm/derelomine systems, massive aggregations of weevils on inflorescences are highly suggestive of pollination activity.
-Although these associations have been known for a long time (e.g., von Martius 1823), the common misconception that palms and cycads are primarily anemophilous groups has hampered research on brood-site mutualism in these systems for decades (Von Martius 1823; Lepesme 1947; Bondar 1943; Henderson 1986; Anstett & Dufaÿ 2003; Barfod et al 2011; Toon et al. 2020).
-These flower visitors have long been considered parasites, providing no pollination service (Bondar 1943; Lepesme 1947), consistent with antagonistic relationships generally reported in weevils (Oberprieler et al. 2007).
+Although these associations have been known for a long time (e.g., von Martius 1823), the common misconception that palms and cycads are primarily anemophilous groups has hampered research on brood-site mutualism in these systems for decades (Von Martius 1823; Lepesme 1947; Bondar 1943; Henderson 1986; Dufaÿ & Anstett 2003; Barfod et al 2011; Toon et al. 2020).
+These flower visitors have long been considered parasites, providing no pollination service (Bondar 1943; Lepesme 1947), consistent with antagonistic interactions generally reported in weevils (Oberprieler et al. 2007).
 In a striking example of how prior misconceptions can prevent discovery, a study characterizing floral visitors of Butia catarinensis by collecting only during the day and using sweep nets failed to find a relevant number of beetles in female flowers (Rosa 2000).
 However, B. de Medeiros visited the same locality less than 10 years later and found hundreds of individuals of Anchylorhynchus eriospathae hiding at the base of inflorescences during the day (de Medeiros & Vanin 2020).
 These weevils breed on female flowers (de Medeiros et al. 2014) and adequate collection and observation methods could have recorded them visiting active female flowers for oviposition.
-To date, the cycad and palm-weevil associations remain by far the best studied plant-weevil BSPM systems, in particular because the abundance of these insects on the inflorescences and their specialized nature greatly facilitates the identification of the relationships (Franz & Valente 2005).
+To date, the cycad and palm-weevil associations remain by far the best studied plant-weevil BSPM systems, in particular because the abundance of these insects on the inflorescences and their specialized nature greatly facilitates the identification of the interactions (Franz & Valente 2005).